yulizhou/Kipfian/README.md

 ### Day 3
 - [x] Understand ranking factorization machine
 - [ ] Finish iter 3: add naive features as side features (date, month, year lended)
+- [ ] Research on how to train the model on new loans and new users in graphlab

 ### Day 4
+- [ ] Drop duplicates in mongodb
 - [ ] Finish iter n: add text-related features

 ### Day 5